redsanket/spark/external/starling/guide/getting_started/index.rst

        hive> SELECT * FROM starling_jobs WHERE grid='AB' and dt='2012_05_03' LIMIT 10;

-   .. note:: Unless you know what you're doing, always use the partition keys in your query (e.g., ``grid`` and ``dt``).
+   .. note:: Unless you know what you're doing, always use the partition keys in your
+             query (e.g., ``grid`` and ``dt``).
-             If you don't, your hive sessionA will say ``"Error in semantic analysis: org.apache.thrift.transport.TTransportException: java.net.SocketTimeoutException:
+             If you don't, your hive ``sessionA`` will say ``"Error in semantic analysis: org.apache.thrift.transport.TTransportException: java.net.SocketTimeoutException:
-             Read timed out"``, and you will need to restart your hive client (all other hive queries issued in that session will fail.)
+             Read timed out"``, and you will need to restart your Hive client (all other Hive queries issued in that session will fail.)

 #.
 Check out the other tables in the ``starling`` database: ``hive> show tables;``
 #.
 As you do need to specify a partition, it's good to also see the list of available partitions: ``hive> SHOW PARTITIONS starling_jobs;``